 The wider aperture allows for faster photography; you can now shoot a series of still images in a sequence with zero errors.
 It is a great mode for capturing moving objects or getting a wide-angle shot of the landscape without breaking down into pixels

-The 35mm opening is accurate and very sharp- working well even in dim lighting.
+This is undoubtedly the best 35mm lens for the Sony A7S II when it comes to sheer value.
 Plus, the framework is designed in a way that requires no cleaning or maintenance.
 The lens doesn’t collect dust; it is moisture-proof and can be carried anywhere you want.

-The smooth, well-rounded, and ribbed Sony 55mm F1.8 Sonnar T FE ZA Full Frame Prime Lens - Fixed the perfect companions for outdoor photoshoots.
+The smooth, well-rounded, and ribbed Sony 55mm F1.8 Sonnar T FE ZA the perfect companions for outdoor photoshoots.
 The rugged construction is lightweight, very stable, and easy to handle.
-The aspherical design complements the camera well and effectively reduces aberrations
+The aspherical design complements the camera well and effectively reduces aberrations.

 The construction is ergonomic with a robust unbreakable framework and lens guard protecting the fragile lenses from dust and moisture.
 The wide lens opening allows photographers to click pictures even in dim or lowly lit backdrops.
-You can also click low angle shots, wide landscape shots, close-ups and portrait shots with these lenses.
+You can also click low-light shots, wide landscape shots, close-ups, and portrait shots with these lenses.